Skip to content

 sql

-SELECT event, COUNT(*) AS row_count
+COUNT(*) AS row_count

 FROM mqtt_message_traces

-GROUP BY event
+GROUP BY event_name

-ORDER BY event;
+ORDER BY event_name;

 Use this query for a quick integrity check on the trace dataset.